chengyi-chris/UPure/README.md

 The official code is "Defending Against Repetitive Backdoor Attacks on Semi-supervised Learning through Lens of Rate-Distortion-Perception Trade-off."
 In our implementation, we follow the unified Semi-supervised Learning (SSL) framework, namely [USB](https://github.com/microsoft/Semi-supervised-learning), to train a model using SSL algorithms, such as Mixmatch, Remixmatch, and Fixmatch.
 To make our implementation clear, we omit the files used in this framework.
 Instead, we include our implementation and description in this repository.

 ## Before the start
-Please read the documents at [USB](https://github.com/microsoft/Semi-supervised-learning) and install the corresponding packages.
+Please read the documents at [USB](https://github.com/microsoft/Semi-supervised-learning) and install the corresponding packages (requirements.txt).

 ## Detailed Description
 ### Please follow these steps to replace the specified files in USB.